gingerbeardman/favemoji.safariextension/README.md

 ### To Do
 * ability for user to define their own emoji for a domain (toolbar button?)
-* add exact Unicode matches for certain domains (eg. , ✪, 🅟, etc.)
+* add exact Unicode matches for certain domains (eg. , ✪, etc.)
 * add more popular domains

 ### Future Plans
-* fuzzy domain matching to help deal with more subdomains?
 * custom spec/meta to allow site owner to specify emoji?
 * use page meta/content to best guess a relevant emoji?

+#### Suggesting Emoji
+If you'd like to suggest a new domain/emoji pair please include a reference to the favicon or branding that the emoji matches.
+A description of the reason behind the match is also useful.

 #### Pull Requests Welcome
 Pull Requests are welcome and will be dealt with swiftly.
 All help is very much appreciated!

-#### License
+##### License
 MIT.
 Copyright (c) 2017 Matt Sephton @gingerbeardman

-#### Change Log
+##### Change Log
+2017-08-24: tries to match all parts of domain, tweaked defaults
 2017-08-16: added MutationObserver and icon
 2017-08-15: added Alexa Top 100 and select other sites (total ~150)
 2017-08-14: initial version